 OUTLINE: This is a dose-escalation study of astatine At 211 anti-CD45 monoclonal antibody BC8-B10.

-PREPARATIVE REGIMEN: Participants receive astatine At 211 anti-CD45 monoclonal antibody BC8-B10 infusion on day -8, fludarabine intravenously (IV) over 30 minutes on days -6 to -2, and cyclophosphamide IV over 1 hour on days -6 and -5.
-Participants also undergo TBI on day -1.
+PREPARATIVE REGIMEN: Patients receive astatine At 211 anti-CD45 monoclonal antibody BC8-B10 infusion over 6-8 hours on day -8, fludarabine intravenously (IV) over 30 minutes on days -6 to -2, and cyclophosphamide IV over 1 hour on days -6 and -5.
+Patients also undergo TBI on day -1.

-TRANSPLANT: Participants undergo PBSC or bone marrow transplant on day 0.
+TRANSPLANT: Patients undergo peripheral blood stem cell (PBSC) or bone marrow transplant on day 0.

-GVHD PROPHYLAXIS: Participants receive cyclophosphamide IV over 1-2 hours on days 3-4, tacrolimus IV over 1-2 hours or orally (PO) on days 5-150 with a taper beginning on day 84, mycophenolate mofetil IV or PO on days 5-35, and sirolimus PO daily on days 5-180 with taper beginning on day 150.
-Participants also begin granulocyte colony-stimulating factor (G-CSF) IV or subcutaneously (SC) on day 5 to continue until absolute neutrophil count (ANC) > 1000/mm^3 X 3 days.
+GVHD PROPHYLAXIS: Patients receive cyclophosphamide IV over 1-2 hours on days 3-4, mycophenolate mofetil IV or PO three times daily (TID) on days 5-35, and sirolimus PO daily on days 5-180 with taper beginning on day 84 per physician discretion.
+Patients also begin granulocyte colony-stimulating factor (G-CSF) IV or subcutaneously (SC) on day 5 to continue until absolute neutrophil count (ANC) > 1000/mm^3 x 3 days.

 Fred Hutch / University of Washington Cancer Consortium

 - Clinicaltrials.gov ID NCT03670966